-Teachers found these ideas very interesting, but had a hard time putting them into practice, they were afraid that focusing on what works will make students even more lazy.
-At the end of the retreat, the particpants mentioned that these ideas were useful to be considered not only in the classroom but in all the relationships and contexts.
-We shared with the teachers a slogan that was created in another school “Lets Change the world one verb at a time”; in that school teachers decided that they needed to practice different ways of speaking and different ways of listening.
-In order to do so, they had the idea to create “The languag squad”, where teachers could ask each other to pay attention to their language and every time they heard a fellow teacher use the verb “to be” they would ask: Can you say it in a different way?
-Or Can you focus on the specific behaviors that make you describe the student that way?
-The teachers liked the idea and decided to create the “Lets Change the world one verb at a time” banner for the teachers lounge.
+At the end of the retreat, the participants mentioned that these ideas were useful to be considered not only in the classroom but in all the relationships and contexts.
+We shared with the teachers a slogan that was created in another school, “Let’s Change the world one verb at a time.”
+In that school, teachers decided that they needed to practice different ways of speaking and different ways of listening.
+In order to do so, they had the idea to create “The languag squad,” where teachers could ask each other to pay attention to their language and every time they heard a fellow teacher use the verb “to be” they would ask, “Can you say it in a different way?” or “Can you focus on the specific behaviors that make you describe the student that way?”
+The teachers liked the idea and decided to create the “Let’s Change the world one verb at a time” banner for the teachers’ lounge.

 The Next Step

-Following our experience, the teachers comments during the retreat, and having a conversation with the school administration team, we decided to provide monthly consultation in small groups divided by grade.
-The conversational spaces were designed to provide the opportunity for hands on consultation and the development of collaborative learning communities where colleagues became resources for each other; this created communities of care and appreciation within each one of the consultation groups.
+Drawing upon our own experience, the teachers’ comments during the retreat, that the ideas they were learning seem to be useful but difficult to put into practice and required ongoing consultation and coaching, and conversations with the school administration team, together we decided that the next step in the consultation process would be to provide monthly consultation in small groups divided by grade.
+The conversational spaces were designed to provide the opportunity for hands-on consultation and the development of collaborative learning communities where colleagues became resources for each other.
+This created communities of care and appreciation within each one of the consultation groups.
 As part of the process we asked teachers to create a blog for Best Practices.
-In this blog they were invited to share a description of the challenges they were encountering and the way they solved them.
-This blog became a space for teachers to share and to consult, in addition to sharing succesful experiences, it provided the community of teachers a culture of competence and appreciation, as they began to consult for each other.
+In this blog, they were invited to share a description of the challenges they were encountering and the way they solved them.
+This blog became a space for teachers to share and to consult.
+In addition to sharing succesful experiences, the blog provided the community of teachers a culture of competence and appreciation, as they began to consult for each other.
 These experiences of appreciation among collegues invited teachers to look for ways to appreciate strengths and resources in their students

-After the first school semester, we finally scheduled a conference with parents, we gave a talk around bullying and school relatioships and included some information that came from interviewing teachers and students regarding the situation in their school.
-By then, teachers and school personnel were familiar with the bullying theory and had developed some skills to deal with it in the classroom, they were capable to have informed and successful conversations with the parents and could provide answers to their questions and concerns.
+After the first school semester, we scheduled a conference with parents.
+We gave a talk about bullying and school relatioships and included some information that came from interviewing teachers and students regarding the situation in their school.
+By then, teachers and school personnel were familiar with bullying theories and had developed some skills to deal with bullying in the classroom.
+They were capable of engaging in informed and successful conversations with the parents and could provide answers to their questions and concerns.

 Learning from each other: Walking our talk

 After working together as a team for ten months, we designed with the teachers a series of activities to celebrate and emphasize the culture of strength and appreciation we had constructed together.
-We asked the teachers to take one month to observe each one of their students to answer the following questions and write the answer in a small index card;
+We asked the teachers to take one month to observe each one of their students and to answer the following questions by writing the answer on a small index card:

-What have you learned from each one of your students? and what (specific action or behavior) did the student do for your learning?
+What have you learned from each one of your students?
+And what (specific action or behavior) did the student do that facilitated your learning?